syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ## Organizational Chart

-An **organizational chart** is a diagram that displays the structure of an organization and relationships.
+An **organizational chart** is a Diagram that displays the structure of an organization and relationships.
 To create an organizational chart, `type` property of layout should be set as organizatoinal chart.
 The following code example illustrates how to create an organizational chart.

 {% highlight js %}

-//Initialize data source
+//Initializes data source
 var data = [{
     Id: "parent",
     Role: "Project Management"